 The Board of Directors is the policy making body for the School District.
 To effectively meet the District’s challenges, the School Board and Superintendent must function together as a leadership team.
 To ensure accord among team members, effective group agreements must be in place.
 The following are the group agreements for the Board and Superintendent.
+The Board and Superintendent Working Agreements were adopted by the Corvallis School Board on September 14, 2017.

 Board Job Description and Relationship with the Superintendent

-- Focus on policymaking, planning, and evaluation.
+- Focus on policymaking and planning.

 - Understand that as an individual, a Board member has no authority.
 It is when acting through a majority that the Board has influence.